 The platform provides end-to-end management of the experimental lifecycle, from design through execution to data visualization and knowledge transfer.
-Synthace adheres to FAIR principles to support interoperability with other major lab informatics platforms to ensure streamlined data management for all of its customers.
+Synthace supports data interoperability with other major lab informatics platforms to ensure streamlined data management for all of its customers.

 - Complete experimental design, planning and automation, requiring no coding expertise.
 Scientists can define more informative and impactful experiments that would otherwise be impossible to run and easily implement Quality by Design (QbD) and Design of Experiments (DOE).

 - Seamless, cloud-based data capture, processing, and visualization.
 R&D teams can deliver deeper and faster insights from fully contextualized, machine learning-ready data sets that are automatically generated from the laboratory.